What is it? Why is it interesting?

 $$ X_t(f) = (1 + a_f)^W \cdot (1 - b_f)^L \cdot X_0.$$

-Taking logarithms leeds to:
+Taking logarithms leads to:

 $$ G(f) = \lim_{t\to\infty} \Bigl[\frac{W}{t} \log \bigl(1 + a_f\bigr) + \frac{L}{t} \log \bigl(1 - b_f\bigr)\Bigr]$$

-and noting that $W/t \to p$ and $L/t \to (1 - p)$ as $t \to \infty$, we get:
+and noting that $W/t \to p$ and $L/t \to (1 - p)$ as $t \to \infty$, we get (under i.i.d. assumptions and by the strong law / ergodic theorem):

 $$G(f) = p \log \bigl(1 + a_f\bigr) + (1 - p) \log \bigl(1 - b_f\bigr).$$